doctrine/migrations/UPGRADE.md

 - `MigrationsEventArgs` and `MigrationsVersionEventArgs` expose different API, please refer to the *Code BC breaks* section.

 ## Console
 - Console output changed.
 The commands use different output style.
-If you were relying on it probably things are broken.
+If you were relying on specific output, please update your scripts.
+  Console output is not covered by the BC promise, so please try not to rely on specific output.
- Different lever of verbosity are available now (`-v`, `-vv` and `-vvv` ).
+  Different levels of verbosity are available now (`-v`, `-vv` and `-vvv` ).

 ## Migrations table